viezr/color-picker/README.md

 - change choosen color by clicking on color-block
 ## Usage
 Button with "target" icon, activate main picker function and show zoomed area around the mouse.

-Afer mouse click, main function stops and by default save hex index of the color to clipboard Click on right color block shows color palette.
+After mouse click, main function stops and by default save hex index of the color to clipboard

+Click on right color block shows color palette.